-The law firm of Slack & Davis has successfully handled many different kinds of cases involving plane crashes.
+The law firm of Slack Davis Sanger has successfully handled many different kinds of cases involving plane crashes.
 For an evaluation of your case, call today at 800-455-8686 to learn more about the legal options available to you.

 Charter Plane Travel

 Since air travel comprises such a large part of transportation in the state of Alaska, charter plane flights are commonplace.
 Chartering a plane means to hire a pilot specifically to transport you from one place to another, rather than booking a commercial air flight.
 Charter plane travel is popular with executives, performers, athletes, government officials, and tourists.
 In fact, many travel companies in Alaska offer charter plane and helicopter trips to tourists who are visiting the state and wish to take in some of Alaska’s natural wonders, many of which are well off the beaten path.
 Gates of the Arctic National Park, for example, is just one of those natural wonders that is only accessible by foot, snowmobile, or charter plane.
 Unfortunately, charter plane travel can be particularly dangerous, especially because pilots often feel pressured to maintain flight schedules despite poor weather conditions, or without performing proper maintenance ahead of time.